47degrees/sbt-org-policies/README.md

 * `pgpSettings`: https://goo.gl/OmcBfs, useful to deploy to Sonatype.
 * `testScriptedSettings`: https://goo.gl/ciLZL4, some basic configuration settings to test your sbt plugins.
-* `miscSettings`: https://goo.gl/bxp4EF, to enjoy with a fancy sbt shell promopt.
+* `miscSettings`: https://goo.gl/bxp4EF, to enjoy with a fancy sbt shell prompt.

 ## Extra-Tasks